Correlation between Gyral Size, Brain Size, and Head Impact Risk across Mammalian Species: Discussion

-\section{Intercepting acoustic waves}
+To assess the risk of head impact, we consider two main factors: intensity and frequency.
+For example, beavers engage in controlled wood-cutting, which implies controlled intensity; this correlates with their near-lissencephalic brains.
+Killer whales, on the other hand, frequently use intense head-ramming during hunting, aligning with their narrow gyri \cite{10.1111/mms.12906}.
+Some species, like the capybara, face infrequent but potentially fatal head impacts when being hunted; this aligns with their gyrencephalic brains but not particularly narrow gyral sizes.
+Goats, known for head-ramming and susceptible to brain injury \cite{10.1007/s00401-022-02427-2}, have narrow gyri that fit their high-intensity lifestyle.

+Atypical examples also offer insights.
+The Philippine flying lemurs \cite{www.brainmuseum.org} are prone to accidental falls, aligning with their narrow gyral sizes.
+Beluga whales, despite not being known for high head impact risks, use intense echolocation signals \cite{10.1121/1.392341}.
+Their narrow gyral sizes may serve as a protective mechanism against potential acoustic harm.

+\subsection{Intercepting Acoustic Waves}

-Skull is rigid.
-Hence a dynamic contact head impact can generate acoustic waves, which can be harmful too.
-Acoustic waves cause brain tissue to oscillate \citep{10.1109/TUFFC.2020.3022567}, causing possible brain damage \citep{Berman2017, Miansari2019}.
-Clayton {\it et al.} \citep{10.1098/RSIF.2012.0325} measured the motion of the human brain {\it in vivo} as the skull was exposed to harmonic pressure excitation and found that internal membranes, such as the falx cerebri and the tentorium cerebelli, play a crucial role in reflecting and focusing shear waves within the brain.
-Okamoto {\it et al.} \citep{10.1177/1179069519840444} performed similar experiments and obtained similar results.
-Simulations \citep{Chen2010,Madhukar2017a,10.1007/978-3-319-28329-6_16/COVER/} also found that the effect of acoustic waves is important.
+Besides being actively generated by some animals for echolocation uses, acoustic waves can also result from head impacts due to the skull's rigidity.
+These acoustic waves can be harmful to the brain \cite{10.3390/brainsci7060059, 10.1038/s41598-019-47295-1}.
+They induce oscillations in brain tissue \cite{10.1109/tuffc.2020.3022567}.
+Studies by Clayton et al. \cite{10.1098/rsif.2012.0325} and Okamoto et al. \cite{10.1177/1179069519840444} have demonstrated that internal membranes, such as the falx cerebri and the tentorium cerebelli, play crucial roles in reflecting and focusing shear waves within the brain.
+Simulations further underscore the significance of acoustic waves \cite{10.1007/s00707-009-0274-0, 10.1002/cnm.2881, 10.1007/978-3-319-28329-6_16}.
+The importance of acoustic waves in brain function is also evidenced by their therapeutic use in treating brain illnesses \cite{10.3389/fneur.2022.963849}.

-Let us theoretically investigate the effect of acoustic waves.
-Fig. \ref{advantage} illustrates an acoustic wave pulse traveling through the brain.
-The pulse passes a series of gyri separated by sulci (or fissures).
-CSF has acoustic properties different than brain tissue or the covering membrane.
-Therefore, the pulse is partly reflected every time it hits the boundary.
-On the one hand, the reflected wave may interfere with the incoming wave, resulting in a more damaging wave at some locations.
-On the other hand, the reflection reduces the energy of the incoming wave so that the transmitted wave is less harmful.
-The overall effect of the reflection could be beneficial.
+In Fig.~\ref{advantage}, an acoustic wave pulse is depicted as it propagates through a brain.
+Due to the distinct acoustic properties between cerebrospinal fluid (CSF) and brain tissue, the pulse experiences partial reflections at each boundary interface.
+On one hand, these reflections have the potential to amplify the damaging effects of the incoming wave, particularly in the vicinity of the boundary.
+On the other hand, these reflections also attenuate the wave's energy, rendering the transmitted wave less harmful.
+The overall impact of these reflections should be beneficial.